Create the Ultimate Home Office Setup in 5 Steps

 4. Give your laptop some love

 If you spend a considerable amount of time hunched over your screen, consider stepping up your office tech.
 Connecting your humble laptop to a high-resolution monitor — or multiple monitors — gives you a more ergonomic sitting position and lets you work with multiple documents at once.
 Similarly, an ergonomic keyboard and mouse help protect the wrists.
 Keep any new gear safe (and gain a few extra sockets) with a surge protector.
-This guide can help you to work out what other tech you may need for working from home.

 5. Above all, look after yourself

 The most important consideration in your home office setup is building a space you feel comfortable in, both physically and mentally.
 Working from home can be isolating and sometimes stressful, so give yourself the freedom to design your office however makes you happiest.

 - Light the space.
 Lighting in particular affects your mood in a space.
 Soft lighting from well-placed lamps can boost your mental health and prevent screen squinting.
 Try to soak in as much natural light as you can — a view of the outside world through a window or skylight is preferable to staring at a dark wall.